 The Renault-Nissan Alliance is the occasion, within the framework of the SPR. to understand the reasons for this successful generalization of QC Story and to apply for its benefits.

-So let’s dive in the steps involved in QC Story
+So let’s dive into the steps involved in QC Story

 Step1: Problem Definition / Problem justification – Emergency response